Port Said Governorate: Industrial zones

-Port Said East
+East Port Said Industrial Zone

 Located on the Sinai side of the canal, Port Said East is a development project that contains the Suez Canal Container Terminal, which opened in 2004.

 In November 2015, president Abdel Fattah el-Sisi publicly launched a new harbour development project at East Port Said.

 A side canal at Port Said East was opened in 2016.